apache/mxnet/docs/api/python/ndarray.md

 ```

 In the rest of this document, we first overview the methods provided by the
-`mxnet.ndarray.NDArray` class, and then list other routines provided by the
+`ndarray.NDArray` class, and then list other routines provided by the
-`mxnet.ndarray` package.
+`ndarray` package.

 ## The `NDArray` class